SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

     trap or generate asynchronous exceptions.
 Exception handling schemes that are recognized by LLVM to handle asynchronous exceptions, such as SEH, will still provide their implementation defined semantics.
-``optforfuzzing``
-    This attribute indicates that this function should be optimized for maximum fuzzing signal.
 ``optnone``
     This function attribute indicates that most optimization passes will skip this function, with the exception of interprocedural optimization passes.